martin-liu/m-angular-boilerplate/README.md

   * `npm install && bower install && grunt init`

 ### For Windows
-  You must install msysgit correctly, and run `bower install` from the Windows Command Prompt.
+  * You must install msysgit correctly, and run `bower install` from the Windows Command Prompt.
 This is the limitation of Bower only
+  * You can use `git config --global url."https://".insteadOf git://` to solve possible network issue

 ## Development
   * Run `grunt dev`, this will start a static server on http://localhost:8000, and also run watch tasks.
 You can run `grunt watch` only if the directory is already under a web server